Differentially Private Methods for Compositional Data: Posterior predictive distributions for ATUS data

 \section{Posterior predictive distributions for ATUS data}

 In this section, we include the average posterior predictive distributions estimated with the DP Bayesian methods (averaged over the 100 runs).

-Figure \ref{fig:fig3} displays the average of the estimated predictive distributions and histograms of the observed data.
-The posterior predictive densities are similar to the observed data, and the density estimates under DP are similar to those obtained through MCMC$\rm _{p1}$.
+{ Figure \ref{fig:fig3} and \ref{fig:fig4} display the average of the estimated predictive distributions and histograms of the observed data for $\epsilon$ equal to 0.5 and 1, respectively.
+The posterior predictive densities are similar to the observed data in both Figures, and the density estimates under DP are similar to those obtained through MCMC$\rm _{p1}$.
+There is a small discrepancy in the density function for the activity ``eating and drinking'' when using DPABC$\rm _{p4,p5}$ with $\epsilon = 0.5$.
+Noticeably, the value of this density function when a person spends no time eating and drinking is positive.
+These behaviors are commonly observed when estimating probability density functions in bounded intervals, particularly near the edges.
+If the goal is to estimate moments or quantiles, DPABC$\rm _{p4,p5}$ produces results similar to those using MCMC$\rm _{p1}$.
+These similarities are no longer maintained when estimating functionals such as the mode.}